-The Group's medium term strategic objectives remain focused on strengthening its balance sheet, improving the quality and efficiency of its assets, further strengthening its capital position, and increasing its operating profitability through the prudent growth of its loan portfolio which will increase both interest and fee income, as well as the diversification of income streams from fee generating activities.
+The Group's medium term strategic objectives remain focused on strengthening its balance sheet, increasing its operating profitability through the prudent growth of its loan portfolio, diversification of income streams from fee generating activities and optimising return on excess liquidity.
 At the same time the maintenance of strong capital and liquidity ratios remain top priorities for the Group.